Alien Nation (novel series)

 Alien Nation was a science fiction novel series, based on the movie and television series of the same name.
 It began in March 1993 with Pocket Books publishing the series.
 Various books of the series were written by L. A. Graf, Peter David, K. W. Jeter, Barry B. Longyear, David Spencer, Garfield Reeves-Stevens and Judith Reeves-Stevens.
-All of the books follow the adventures of the Human Detective Matthew Sikes, and his Tenctonese partner George Francisco.
-Like the TV series, most of the books have two parallel storylines that converge at the end, and most of the novels take modern day issues and put a slightly alien twist on them.
+All of the books follow the adventures of the human Detective Matthew Sikes, and his Tectonese partner George Francisco.
+The majority of the novels used the TV series' structure of parallel storylines which dovetail at the conclusion.
+The majority of the novels also comment on real life social issuess.

 Alien Nation: A Novelization

-This book was written by Alan Dean Foster, and was released in 1989.
-It is an adaptation of the movie.
+This was written Alan Dean Foster, and was released in 1989.
+It is an adaptation of the original movie rather than the TV series.

 Alien Nation #1: Day of Descent

 This book was written by Judith and Garfield Reeves-Stevens, and was released in 1993.
 It is a prequel to both the movie and television series, in the months leading up to the arrival of the Tenctonese on Earth.
 Matthew Sikes, a rookie detective, is on his first murder investigation when he stumbles onto a deadly conspiracy that threatens his whole world.
 Light-years away, a Tenctonese slave named Stangya Soren'tzahh (later to be known as George Francisco) is swept up into his people's fight for freedom against their ruthless masters, the Overseers.
 The slave ship crash lands on Earth, where Matt and George unknowingly work together to prevent a disaster that could destroy both their species.